wireapp/wire-server-deploy/offline/docs.md

 First, make sure you have a certificate for `sftd.<yourdomain>`.
 This could be the same wildcard or SAN certificate you used at previous steps.

+Next, copy `values/sftd/prod-example-values.yaml` to `values/sftd/values.yaml`, and change the contents accordingly.

+ * If your turn servers can be reached on their public IP by the SFT service, Wire recommends you enable cooperation between turn and SFT. add a line reading `turnDiscoveryEnabled: true` to your values file.

+#### Deploying
-If you want to restrict SFT to certain nodes, make sure that in your inventory you have annotated all the nodes that are able to run sftd workloads correctly.
+If you want to restrict SFT to certain nodes, make sure that in your inventory file you have annotated all of the nodes that are able to run sftd workloads with a node label indicating they are to be used, and their external IP, if they are behind a 1:1 firewall (Wire recommends this.).
 ```
 kubenode3 node_labels="{'wire.com/role': 'sftd'}" node_annotations="{'wire.com/external-ip': 'XXXX'}"
 ```

-If these weren't already set; you should rerun :
+If these values weren't already set earlier in the process you should rerun ansible to set them:
 ```
 d ansible-playbook -i ./ansible/inventory/offline ansible/kubernetes.yml --skip-tags bootstrap-os,preinstall,container-engine
 ```

-If you are restricting SFT to certain nodes, use `nodeSelector` to run on specific nodes (of course **replace the domains with yours**):
+If you are restricting SFT to certain nodes, use `nodeSelector` to run on specific nodes (**replacing the example.com domains with yours**):
 ```
 d helm upgrade --install sftd ./charts/sftd \
   --set 'nodeSelector.wire\.com/role=sftd' \
   --set host=sftd.example.com \
   --set allowOrigin=https://webapp.example.com \
   --set-file tls.crt=/path/to/tls.crt \
-  --set-file tls.key=/path/to/tls.key
+  --set-file tls.key=/path/to/tls.key \
+  --values values/sftd/values.yaml
 ```

 If you are not doing that, omit the `nodeSelector` argument: